New Capabilities Coming Online

 - Oct.
 2016: Tyler Dodge wins a best student poster prize at the APS Four Corners section meeting in Las Cruces, NM, for his work on Resonant Ultrasound Spectroscopy.

-- July 2016: Kate is appointed a CIFAR Global Scholar and joints the CIFAR Quantum Materials program for a 2 year term
+- Jul.
+2016: Kate is appointed a CIFAR Global Scholar and joints the CIFAR Quantum Materials program for a 2 year term.

 - May 2016: Cory Berg joins the group as an undergraduate researcher and Gavin Hester joins the group as a graduate researcher.
 Welcome Cory and Gavin!

 - Feb.
 2016: Dr. Hari Nair joins the group.
 Welcome Hari!

 - Jan.
 2016: Tim Reeder joins the group as an undergraduate researcher, and Jake Walker joins the group as a graduate researcher.
 Welcome Tim and Jake!

 - Jan.
 2016: Optical Floating Zone Furnace installed in Ross lab